Bagrat VI of Georgia: King of Georgia

 In 1465, after the king George VIII was defeated and imprisoned by Qvarqvare of Samtskhe, Bagrat used the opportunity and crossed the borders of East Georgia (Inner Kartli), where he proclaimed himself King of all Georgia.
 In fact, he possessed only west Georgia and Inner Kartli and remained mostly in western Georgia.
 In his western possessions, he also established a separate church, Catholicosate of Abkhazia, independent from the Patriarchate of Mtskheta (i.e., Georgian Orthodox Church).
 To justify this step, he asked Michael IV, Patriarch of Antioch and Jerusalem, to compose a "Law of Faith" which stated that western and eastern Georgia had different history of conversion and, therefore, they should be independent from each other.

 Once freed from captivity, George VIII attempted to recover his throne, but was only able to establish himself in Kakheti, leaving the field in Kartli to his nephew, Constantine who seems to have consolidated his rule in the Lower Kartli in 1469.
 During this time of triarchy, Georgia was at least twice attacked by Uzun Hasan, the prince of the Ak Koyunlu clan (Münejjim Bashi speaks of three invasions, in 1466, in summer of 1472, and after Uzun Hassan's defeat by the Ottoman Turks in 1476-7).
 Bagrat had to make peace with the invaders, abandoning Tbilisi to the enemy.
 It was only after Uzun Hasan's death (1478) when the Georgians were able to recover their capital.

 In 1477, Eristav of Odishi, Vameq II Dadiani opposed Bagrat's rule in Western Georgia, he then assembled the Abkhazians and Gurians and began the raids in Imereti.
 The reaction of the king of Georgia was immediate.
 Bagrat VI defeated and subdued Vameq II Dadiani.

 Bagrat died in 1478, and was succeeded by his son, Alexander II.

 Bagrat VI was buried at the Gelati Monastery near Kutaisi.

 Family and children

-He was married to Elene (died November 3, 1510), who bore him three sons:
+He was married to Elene (died November 3, 1510), with whom he had three sons: